 The Hilversum One Foundation was founded in 2016 and aims to bring people of different ages, origin, gender and sexual orientation together in a positive way.
 The foundation was founded by Sly Ndlovu from Zimbabwe, who has lived in Hilversum for 8 years.
 Sly studied financial management in Zimbabwe, then worked at the former Wereldomroep and is now Finance manager at the INHOPE, a foundation that fights against child abuse worldwide .
 Besides the fact that she can handle figures well, she also has experience in organizing events, as she did in Cape Town before coming to the Netherlands.

 – Lei Ma: who runs a catering company and has a great network that he uses for the benefit of the foundation.
 He is also project manager for an NGO in Hilversum who focuses on helping youth in China to have a voice in their country.
 He is gay and has a link with the LGBTcommunity in the Netherlands

-– Stella Nambuya:is an asset to the foundation through its organizational talent.
-Stella coordinates the meetings and maintains contacts with third parties, such as the municipality and other funds that could provide additional income.
+– Wopke Postumen-Bijl: he is an IT specialist and is an asset to the foundation through its organizational talent.
+Wopke coordinates the meetings and maintains contacts with third parties, such as the municipality and other funds that could provide additional income.

-Together Siloyile Ndlovu, Lei Ma, Stellah Nambuya and Malou Heijmans contribute to connection,understanding and knowledge within all cultural diversity in Hilversum.
+Together Sly Ndlovu, Lei Ma and Wopke Postuma-Bij contribute to connection, understanding and knowledge within all cultural diversity in Hilversum.

 In addition, there is a Supervisory Board consisting of two Dutch women who have a broad network in Hilversum so that we can easily connect with local organisations, and a Syrian man and a Moroccan woman rooted in the Muslim community that makes up a quarter of the Hilversum population.
 The Supervisory Board helps the management manage and carry out the activities.